jolod/flc/doc/derivation.md

 ## Composability

-For reasons that will become clear below, I will require the stop function to be nullary and thus already know the state.
+For reasons that will become clear below, I will require the stop function to be nullary and thus already know the state (i.e. be a closure).
 But this will be useful later when we want to write higher-order life cycles.

 ```clojure
 (defn jetty [port]